 The question is no longer should we or do we have a hybrid workforce in the legal profession in Queensland – it’s a resounding ‘yes’.

 The better question is now how do we make hybrid work?
+How do we get everything done, stay connected, and most importantly best deliver for our clients?

 - Considerations for Clients